dwday/deep-learning-ldp-layer/README.md

-## Processing Cifar10 dataset with LBP:
+## Processing Cifar10 dataset with LDP:
 ### Replace Cifar10 with your dataset for processing in the example file cifar_text.py
 ![alt text](images/cifar10_ldb.png)